xahmol/VDCScreenEdit/README.md

 The **+** or **-** key will increase resp. decrease the selected [screencode](https://sta.c64.org/cbm64scr.html) by one.
 The cursor will update to the presently selected [screencode](https://sta.c64.org/cbm64scr.html).

 Pressing **I** will increase the [screencode](https://sta.c64.org/cbm64scr.html) by 128 if the present [screencode](https://sta.c64.org/cbm64scr.html) is lower than 128, otherwise decrease by 128.
 This will emulate RVS On / RVS Off.

+*Selecting the [screencode](https://sta.c64.org/cbm64scr.html) to plot from a favotite slot*

+In VDCSE 10 positions are available to store your most frequently used characters in.
+Pressing one of the **0-9** keys selects the favorite with the corresponding number.

+*Storing the present [screencode](https://sta.c64.org/cbm64scr.html) to a favorite slot*

+Pressing **SHIFT** plus **1-9** stores the presently selected character to the corresponding favorite slot.
+As SHIFT+0 is the same as 0 on the C128, press **\*** for favorite position 0.

 *Selecting the attributes to plot*